 Visit the National Park Service website for updates in the park and to check trail and/or road closures.

-If you are planning a trip to Acadia National Park and have questions, let us know in the comment section below.
+If you have any questions about the best things to do in Acadia National Park, let us know in the comment section below.

 More Great National Parks to Visit: